 RN, PhD, FAAN, FCAHS

 She was a commissioner on the Canadian Nurses Association National Expert Commission for the Future of the Health Care System that launched the “A Nursing Call to Action” report in June 2012.
-Dr. Nelson is also member of the Board of the Canadian Association of Schools of Nursing and co-chair of a review by the Canadian Academy of Health Sciences on Scope of Practice in the Health Professions.
+Dr. Nelson was member of the Board of the Canadian Association of Schools of Nursing, and co-chair of the Assessment Committee of the Canadian Academy of Health Sciences on Scope of Practice in the Health Professions and lead author on the 2014 assessment report.
+She is the former Head of the School of Nursing at the University of Melbourne, Australia (2004-5), and served as Dean of the Lawrence S Bloomberg Faculty of Nursing at the University of Toronto from 2005-2013.
+She served as Vice Provost Faculty and Academic Life (2014-18) and Vice Provost Academic Programs (2013-18) at the University of Toronto.
+She is a fellow of the American Academy of Nurses and the Canadian Academy of Health Sciences.
+She is currently a member of the Quality Council of Ontario and serves as a board member of the Canadian Academy of Health Sciences.

-Her historical interests include the investigation of the impact of the Rockefeller Foundation on global nursing in the mid-20th century and the transnational history of nursing; her policy interests include professional regulation, competency, mobility and the global health workforce.
+Her historical interests include the history of nursing and material culture, the impact of the Rockefeller Foundation on global nursing in the mid-20th century and the transnational history of nursing; her policy interests include professional regulation, competency, mobility and the global health workforce.

 - Academic Credentials